 OUTLINE: This is a multicenter, partially randomized study.
 Patients are assigned to 1 of 3 treatment groups based on their risk of distant recurrence determined by Oncotype DX Breast Cancer Assay.

-GROUP 1 (SECONDARY STUDY GROUP 1; ONCOTYPE DX RECURRENCE SCORE [ODRS] < 11): Patients receive standard hormonal therapy (e.g., oral tamoxifen alone, oral aromatase inhibitor [e.g., anastrozole, letrozole, or exemestane] alone, or oral tamoxifen followed by oral aromatase inhibitor) at the discretion of the treating physician for 5 or 10 years.
+GROUP 1 (SECONDARY STUDY GROUP 1; ONCOTYPE DX RECURRENCE SCORE [ODRS] < 11): Patients receive standard hormonal therapy (e.g., tamoxifen alone orally (PO), aromatase inhibitor [e.g., anastrozole, letrozole, or exemestane] alone PO, or tamoxifen PO followed by aromatase inhibitor PO) at the discretion of the treating physician for 5 or 10 years.

 ARM I (EXPERIMENTAL): Patients receive hormonal therapy as in group 1 at the discretion of the treating physician.